harry-B6/IC-PCDA---CAPSTONE-PROJECT---HARRY-BAKHSHI/README.md

 This project has a GNU GPLv2 license: https://github.com/harry-B6/IC_PCDA_capstone_Harry_Bakhshi/blob/main/LICENSE

-Please read the license before first use of the project.
+Please read the license in full before first use of the project.
 Please adhere to this license when using this project and reproduce it when required.

 ## Challenges and Future Work